-In the trailing one month, VGT’s net fund outflows were $18.22 million.
-In the trailing 12-month (or TTM) period, net fund inflows were $1.366 billion.
-Fund flows in the trailing one week and trailing three months were $17.90 million and $163.32 million, respectively.
-Since August 3, 2015, VGT is trading consistently below its moving averages.
-Since then, VGT’s net fund inflows have been $66.26 million.
+In the trailing one-month period, fund outflows for the Vanguard Information Technology ETF (VGT) were $13.70 million.
+In the trailing 12-month (or TTM) period, net fund inflows were $1.379 billion.
+Fund flows in the trailing one-week and trailing three-month (quarterly) periods for VGT were $23.55 million and $145.42 million, respectively.
+Since August 3, 2015, VGT has traded consistently below its moving averages and since then, the ETF’s net fund inflows were $48.36 million.

-On September 25, 2015, VGT closed the trading day at $100.84.
-Based on this figure, here’s how the stock fares in terms of its moving averages:
+On September 18, 2015, VGT closed the trading day at $102.79.
+Based on this figure, here’s how the stock is faring in terms of its moving averages:

-VGT’s 14-day RSI (Relative Strength Index) is 42.58, which shows that the stock is slightly oversold.
+VGT’s 14-day RSI (relative strength index) is 47.78, which shows that the stock is slightly oversold.
 Generally, if the RSI is above 70, it indicates the stock is overbought.
-An RSI figure below 30 suggests that a stock has been oversold.
+An RSI figure below 30 suggests that a stock is oversold.